Rikenunes8/feup-asso-HouseOfThings/docs/pattern-instances.md

 ## CRUD API: Template Method

-### Context

-Most API endpoints follow a similar structure where only specific parts change, since they are RESTful and expose the CRUD operations.
-It is desirable to have a common structure for all those endpoints, so that the code is more reusable, maintainable and readable.

-#### Problem in Context
+### Problem in Context

 The backend exposes endpoints to deal with devices, divisions, rules, and other entities.
 All of these endpoints expose similar operations, namely the CRUD operations.
-Those operations are very similar in behavior, only changing the Manager class that is used to perform the operation, the data validation and the name of the entity.
+Those operations are very similar in behavior and their implementation would follow a similar structure, only changing the Manager class that is used to perform the operation, the data validation and the name of the entity.
 Repeating all the code for each endpoint would be very undesirable and quickly become hard to maintain.

-#### The Pattern
+### The Pattern

 We have selected the Template pattern to solve this problem, since it provides the following advantages: